A few of our benefits

 • Support wealth distribution and uplifting emerging economies.

-In our Oyster impact report, we projected $50 million in total-dollar flow per annum going into emerging markets by the end of 2022, based on hiring data from the Oyster platform and thanks to socially-impactful companies looking to hire beyond traditional talent centers.
+In our Oyster impact report, we projected $50 million in total-dollar flow per annum going into emerging markets by the end of the year, based on hiring data from the Oyster platform and thanks to socially-impactful companies looking to hire beyond traditional talent centers.

 As tech companies point their hiring toward the developed world and uplift these economies by (typically) paying more than local salaries, we are on a path to making the world more equal.
 Look at the alternative: If global talent were hired only in their local markets, they would have no option to receive payment above local market salaries.